balladwoodley/ZPT/README.md

 ## Design Principles

-- **No hallucination surface**: rule-based, auditable, deterministic
+- **No hallucination surface** — rule-based, auditable, deterministic
-- **No external dependencies**: runs anywhere Python runs
+- **No external dependencies** — runs anywhere Python runs
-- **Composable**: drop it in front of any agent orchestration layer
+- **Composable** — drop it in front of any agent orchestration layer
-- **Extensible**: add your own translation maps in `translator.py`
+- **Extensible** — add your own translation maps in `translator.py`

 ---

-## What This Is Not
+## What This Is NOT

-Not a language model.
-Not a classifier trained on data.
-Not a wrapper around GPT.
+❌ Not a language model
+❌ Not a classifier trained on data
+❌ Not a wrapper around GPT

-It's a deterministic pre-processor that enforces abstraction hygiene before instructions reach agents.
+✅ A deterministic pre-processor that enforces abstraction hygiene before instructions reach agents.

 ---

 ## Status

-Prototype.
-The translation maps are seeded with common patterns.
+**Prototype.** Translation maps are seeded with common patterns.
 Extend `TRANSLATION_MAP` in `translator.py` for your domain.

+---

+## Contributing

+Bug reports and pull requests welcome.
+For major changes, open an issue first.

 ---